-The e-safety Policy will be reviewed ea annually by the ( overning Body This policy will next be reviewed
+The e-Safety Policy will be reviewed annually by the Governing Body.

+This policy will next be reviewed in Autumn 2021

 Introduction

 E-Safety encompasses Internet technologies and electronic communications such as mobile phones and wireless technology.
 It highlights the need to educate children and young people about the benefits and risks of using new technology and provides safeguards and awareness for users to enable them to control their online experiences.